-Microcontent is the creation of smaller pieces of content that tell a particular story.
-These smaller pieces of content are very shareable, which is incredibly useful if you have social distribution in mind.
+Micro content is the creation of smaller pieces of content that tell a particular story.
+These smaller pieces of content are very shareable, which is incredibly useful if you have social media distribution in mind.
 Small in stature but they can provide huge value to your content marketing strategy.
 How appealing and digestible they are depends on how well they are crafted and presenter to their consumer.
-To make an impact with your online marketing you need to make a great impression with colourful content.
-It is more and more important as an online marketer to deliver a visual feast for the user which is essentially selling an experience of the online content.
+To make an impact with your social media marketing you need to make a great impression with colourful content.
+It is more and more important as an online marketer to deliver a visual feast for the user.
+This is essentially selling an experience of the online content.
 One of the most powerful ways to do this is through the use of colour.

-Colour plays a pivotal role in micro content consumption online.
+Colour plays a pivotal role in micro content consumption and socia media marketing.

 Psychological Properties Of Colours